 Feldenkrais(R) and the wardrobe malfunction….

 I had minor surgery on my right shoulder last week, which reminds me of an old joke.
-Q: What is the definition of minor surgery?
-A: Something they do to someone else.
+Question: What is the definition of minor surgery?
+Answer: Something they do to someone else.
 In other words, it’s still surgery and a pretty big deal, no matter which way you cut it, so to speak.

 Anyway, I had my marching orders to take it easy, don’t use my arm, don’t lift anything, etc. However, no one said that I had to stay home, so the day after surgery I decided to treat myself to a manicure and pedicure.
 The soft lights and classical music at the salon was a far cry from the sharp needles and bright lights of the surgical suite.
 Besides, I figured a mani/pedi was just what the doctor ordered.